Home Entertainment HULU ANNOUNCED 2021 SLATE AT TELEVISION CRITICS ASSOCIATION WINTER PRESS TOUR

 “Shrill”

-The third and final season of “Shrill”premieres all eight episodes on Friday, May 7.The new season finds Annie (Aidy Bryant) energized by her breakup with dud boyfriend Ryan (Luka Jones) and her newfound momentum at work.
-Annie feels like everything is finally falling into place for her, but does she actually know how to get what she wants?
+The third and final season of “Shrill” premieres all eight episodes on Friday, May 7.
+Annie (Aidy Bryant) is energized by her breakup with dud boyfriend Ryan (Luka Jones).
+She also has newfound momentum at work.
+Annie feels like everything is finally falling into place for her.
+However, she questions if she actually knows how to get what she wants.

 “Marvel’s M.O.D.O.K.”